 - Enhancing recruitment and retention efforts is essential for STEM inclusivity, experts say.

-Studies show slow or stagnant growth in the number of STEM degrees awarded to both students of color and female students.
+Studies show slow or stagnant growth in the number of STEM degrees awarded to both students of color and women<.
 Between race and gender in STEM diversity, it's gender that lags more: The difference between the number of STEM degrees awarded to male students (64%) and female students (36%) eclipses any difference among racial groups.

 STEM fields are notoriously nondiverse.
 For every year these lucrative fields fail to graduate more students of color, the racial pay gap splits open even wider.
 The same goes for the gender pay gap: The highest-earning STEM jobs employ the lowest percentage of women workers.
 This division in earning potential starts in college.

 While retaining female students and students of color in STEM would be a major step toward achieving pay equity, successful graduates still face an uphill battle when it comes to monetizing their degrees.
 Black and Hispanic women in STEM earn about 63% of white men's salary.